 Sadly, dictionaries are far from being equally successful in capturing this rather elusive semantic feature.
-Likewise, they do not always address the issue in similar terms, and sometimes they even flatly disagree about the type of semantic prosody involved, or indeed about its very (non)existence - witness e.g. the treatment of the verb to glint in the sense that collocates with eyes functioning as the subject in some of the leading monolingual learners' dictionaries of English:
+Likewise, they do not seem to always address the issue in similar terms, and moreover some can even go so far as to disagree flatly about the type of semantic prosody involved, or about its very (non)existence, witness e.g. the treatment of the verb to glint in the sense that collocates with eyes functioning as the subject in some of the leading monolingual learners' dictionaries of English:

-Macmillan (Rundell 2007) 'if someone's eyes glint, they show a strong emotion such as anger' Longman (Summers 2005) 'if your eyes glint, they shine and show an unfriendly feeling' Cambridge (Walter 2005) 'when someone's eyes glint, they look bright, expressing a lively emotion': She smiled at him, her eyes glinting with mischief Oxford (Wehmeier 2005) 'if a person's eyes glint with a particular emotion, or an emotion glints in a person's eyes, the person shows that emotion, which is usually a strong one': Her eyes glinted angrily. \( \rightarrow Hostility glinted in his eyes. \)
+Macmillan (Rundell 2007) 'if someone's eyes glint, they show a strong emotion such as anger' Longman (Summers 2005) 'if your eyes glint, they shine and show an unfriendly feeling'13 Cambridge (Walter 2005) 'when someone's eyes glint, they look bright, expressing a lively emotion': She smiled at him, her eyes glinting with mischief Oxford (Wehmeier 2005) 'if a person's eyes glint with a particular emotion, or an emotion glints in a person's eyes, the person shows that emotion, which is usually a strong one':